martinm43/baseball_data/README.md

 Added a sleep delay to the gameData.py script that tries to take in entire years so that it doesn't trip the SR rate delay.
 To Do: Test how timed wait works with other scripts.
+Incorporate 429 detection logic/formalize it for other scripts.

 # baseball_data